aikrahguzar/inspirehep.el/README.md

 Quick start: `M-x inspirehep-lookup`.

-These commands work together: for example, `crossref-lookup` displays a list of results in `inspirehep-mode`.
+This displays a list of results in `inspirehep-mode`.
 In that mode, use:

 * `i` (`inspirehep-insert-bibtex`) to insert the BibTeX record of the current entry.
 * `b` (`inspirehep-select-target-buffer`) to change the file in which the BibTeX files will be inserted.